fivetran/dbt_xero/README.md

         name: connection_2_source_name
 ```

-> Previous versions of this package employed two separate, mutually exclusive variables for unioning: `xero_union_schemas` and `xero_union_databases`.
+> Previous versions of this package employed two separate, mutually exclusive variables for unioning: `union_schemas` and `union_databases`.
 While these variables are still supported, `xero_sources` is the recommended variable to configure.

 #### Optional: Incorporate unioned sources into DAG